-Sales and marketing expenses for the year ended December 31, 2023, were \$1,268,218, an increase of 22% over selling and marketing expenses of \$1,039,713 for fiscal 2022.
-The increase in sales and marketing expenses over fiscal 2022 is due to an increase in sales and marketing staff to manage the anticipated growth in the Direct, Programmatic and Performance segments of our AdTech business.
-Selling and marketing expenses consist primarily of sales staff salaries and benefits and publishing services and user acquisition costs incurred to acquire game players.
+Sales and marketing expenses for the year ended December 31, 2024, were \$1,465833, an increase of 16% over selling and marketing expenses of \$1,268,218 for fiscal 2023.
+The increase in sales and marketing expenses over fiscal 2023 is due to an increase in sales and marketing staff to manage the anticipated growth in the Direct, Programmatic and Performance segments of our Ad tech business and an increase in sales commissions as a result of our increase in revenue.
+Selling and marketing expenses consist primarily of sales staff salaries and benefits, publishing services and sales commissions.